 Arguably the most important thing you can do alongside any of these changes is to improve your data collection and response process.
 This is simply so you know the impact of the interventions as quickly as possible.
 You need to combine this with an enhanced decision-making process so you can make company-wide changes quickly and efficiently.
 It’s unlikely you’ll be able to make one set of changes and leave it that way, so set up systems to streamline the process for the future.

 With the report showing tough times are likely ahead for the cannabis industry, the most important thing to remember is that basically every dispensary in your state is in the same boat.
 If you’re friends with any other businesses in your area, talk to them about it and how they’re planning on responding.
 If prices must rise, it’s much better if you can present a united front to consumers.
 One dispensary raising prices might be a death sentence; all dispensaries raising prices is just inflation, plain and simple.
 Be up-front with each other and customers, and you’ll be surprised at how well you can pull through.

 Lee Johnson is a writer at CBD Oracle who has been covering science, vaping, and cannabis for over a decade.
 He focuses on research-driven deep dives into topics ranging from medical uses for CBD to industry and user statistics, as well as general guides and explainers for consumers.
 He is a passionate advocate of both CBD and cannabis, and a strong believer in informed choice for consumers.

-CBD Oracle is a consumer research company working to improve the safety and transparency of cannabis products, producing in-depth statistics on CBD and cannabis, detailed research pieces and analysis of social and legal issues.
+CBD Oracle is a cannabis consumer research company working to improve the safety and transparency of cannabis products, producing in-depth research pieces, along with long-form analysis of social and legal issues.